 As mentioned before, I’m someone who truly believes that evolutionary psychology is the best framework for explaining a lot of the actions that I (and others around me) take.
 And this makes me very cynical — the innate need to survive and thrive is useful to stay alive but robs life of any noble meaning.

-However, when viewed from the perspective of a “purpose” of our reality — we see this meaningless “survive and thrive” strategy too has an important role to play.
+However, when viewed from the perspective of the proposed philosophy, we see this meaningless “survive and thrive” strategy too is increasing the width and depth of interactions between boundaries.

 For example, even Earth started on the left side of the spectrum (with only volcanoes and chemical reactions); over billions of years, it now has creatures of all types occupying it.
-Creatures that have more degrees of freedom in creating experiences than non-living objects.
+Creatures that have more agency in creating experiences, when compared to non-living objects.

 There are few observations about this “grand framework” that I keep reminding myself of.

 - As a human, I believe we are naturally at the right-end of the middle-section.
-I.e., while still within the “prison” of biological urges, we have managed to create a lot of degrees of freedom in our experiences through our advanced mental faculties
+I.e., while still within the “prison” of biological urges, we have managed to create some agency in our experiences through our advanced mental faculties

-- I believe that our abilities to think, be self-aware & experiment are blessings that can help us experience the third “hyper-evolved” as well — even if only at the left-most edges.
+- I believe that our abilities to think, be self-aware & experiment are blessings that can help us experience even more agency than is normally accorded to humans.
 Evolutionary urges will always be around (we’d be dead without them), however they don’t have to be the dominant force in shaping our experiences.